-THE LEGAL AND SOCIAL ENVIRONMENT OF BUSINESS 3 credits Explores the legal and social environment in which modern business must function.
+THE LEGAL AND SOCIAL ENVIRONMENT OF BUSINESS 3 credits Prerequisite: completion of 32 credits.
+Explores the legal and social environment in which modern business must function.
 The legal system, public and private law, and contemporary social issues are addressed.
+220